 Six-year-old Moonee lives with her mom Halley (Bria Vinaite) at the Magic Castle Motel in Kissimmee, Florida, just down the road from Disneyland.
+If you reside in Florida as a business owner, getting an LLC in Florida is very important so the laws can cover your physical campaigns and outreach.
 It’s the height of Summer and Moonee with her friend Scooty (Christopher Rivera).
 They spend their days hanging out together, getting into trouble and tormenting the hotel manager Bobby, played by the ever reliable but in this brilliant Willem Dafoe.
 Halley doesn’t have a job and pays the weekly motel bill by illegally selling perfumes to tourists out of a bag.

 Everyone at the motel is barely making it and evictions for prostitution or non-payment of rent are a regular occurrence.
 Moonee and her pals have to make their own entertainment, whether it’s spitting competitions or exploring the abandoned condo development, all the time narrating their own adventures and playing at being grown ups.
 “Will you marry me?” she asks Scooty.
 “Not right now,” he replies.
 “I’d rather not.”
 As with the thematically similar Beasts of the Southern Wild, poverty here isn’t viewed through a miserabilist lens.
 These kids are free and vibrant and Baker has elicited stunningly authentic performances from his whole cast.
 Moonee in particular is a spitfire of a girl, hilariously cheeky and smart-mouthed, a Minnie the Minx, who has a Tom Sawyer talent for getting her friends and herself into trouble.
 “This is the room we’re not supposed to go in, so we’re going in,” she tells a new arrival on a tour of the motel.